-- c) If you want to always use the print settings you just defined when printing on this digital press, select Save Settings to Digital Press (this replaces the settings defined when configuring your digital press). - d) Click OK. - 3.
+- c) Choose the Rotation to apply when printing. - d) If you want to always use the print settings you just defined when printing on this digital press, select Save Settings to Digital Press (this replaces the settings defined when configuring your digital press). - e) Click OK. - 3.
 Click Print Chart to send the chart to the digital press for printing. - 4.
 Once the chart is printed, find the best percentages to use as: - Ink Limit for Secondaries (if your digital press supports this) - Total Ink Limit